 Map Showing the Best of the Marche Region of Italy

-Le Marche Map © 2006 by James Martin, Europe for Visitors
+Le Marche Map © James Martin, Europe Travel

 About Le Marche Region

 Le Marche region, sometimes called the Marches in English, is one of the more remote regions of Italy and sees fewer tourists than its neighbors.
 Le Marche is bordered on the east by the Adriatic Sea and the tiny country of San Marino juts into part of the northern Marche.
 Its border touches five Italian regions:

 - Emilia Romagna is north of Le March